CooperUnion/PCB-Lab/Theremin/PitchControl/README.md

 ## Altium files

-These files include the schematic, layout, and Gerber files of the Pitch Control board. theremin2.PCBDoc is the file of the final layout.
-Any other .PCBDoc was an old version of the layout.
+These files include the schematic, layout, and Gerber files of the Pitch Control board. 'theremin2.PCBDoc' is the file of the final layout.
+Any other '.PCBDoc was' an old version of the layout.

 Below is an image of the schematic:
 ![Schematic](./Images/ThereminSchematic.png)